XenonAbe/DateFix/README.md

 # DateFix
 **Standardise Photo and Video filenames and timestamps.**

-DateFix.ps1 accepts a folder from the user then works through the files (optionally recursively) to name them as consistently as possible using the yyyyMMdd_HHmmss.ext format.
+DateFix.ps1 accepts a folder from the user then works through the files (optionally recursively) to set their timestamps.

 The script first tries to use the embedded Date Taken EXIF Date, if this is not available the file's current filename is used.